+Category - Retention Represents proposed change from baseline to proposed layers, with the options for: Lost, Retained or Enhanced.
+(Hedgerows and watercourses have the additional option of 'To be created').
 Category - Proposed Distinctiveness Distinctiveness has 5 options (V.High, High, Medium, Low, V.Low).
 Hedgerows and watercourses are limited by feasibility.
 Category - Proposed Condition Layer specific condition options.
 Habitats have these options: Good, Fairly Good, Moderate, Fairly Poor, Poor, 'Condition Assessment N/A' and 'N/A - Other'.
 Hedgerows have these options: Good, Moderate, Poor and 'N/A'.
 Watercourses have these options: Good, Fairly Good, Moderate, Fairly Poor and Poor.

-This publication is published by

-Natural England under the Open

-Government Licence v3.0 for public

-sector information.
-You are

-encouraged to use, and reuse,

-information subject to certain

-conditions.
-For details of the licence

-visit Open Government Licence

-(nationalarchives.gov.uk).Natural

-England publications are available as

-accessible pdfs from

-Natural England - GOV.UK

-(www.gov.uk).
+This publication is published by Natural England under the Open Government Licence v3.0 for public sector information.
+You are encouraged to use, and reuse, information subject to certain conditions.
+For details of the licence visit Open Government Licence (nationalarchives.gov.uk).Natural England publications are available as accessible pdfs from Natural England - GOV.UK (www.gov.uk).